tobycrisford/taskmaster-donut-challenge/Readme.md

 ## Results

 The results for different N, M are fascinating.
-We review them here.

 ### 2 Players

 Ok, so the 2-player results aren't so interesting.
-Regardless of the number of moves M, your best strategy in the 2-player game is just to pick 1 doughnut every time.
+Regardless of the number of moves M, your best strategy, and the Nash equilibrium strategy, in the 2-player game, is just to pick 1 doughnut every time.

 It's easy to see that this is a Nash equilibrium.
 If the other player is doing this, there is nothing you can do to gain an advantage over them.
-If you pick 1 doughnut you tie, and if you pick any larger number of doughnuts, you lose.
+If you pick 1 doughnut you tie, and if you pick any larger number of doughnuts, you lose, so you pick 1 doughnut as well.

 ### 3 Players